LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 1. Store your Computer Vision API key in the `AZURE_COMPUTERVISION_API_KEY` environment variable.
 2. Store your Azure endpoint in the `AZURE_ENDPOINT` environment variable.
+3. Find an image file for the Computer Vision API to describe.
+4. Rename the image file `describe-image.jpg`.
-3. Place an image file to be desrbied in the `src\main\resources` directory, and name it `describe-image.jpg`.
+5. Place the image file in the `src\main\resources` directory.

 ## Building and Running the Sample